Chauncey-Leung/MC-ISM/README.md

 # System requirements
 MC-ISM reconstruction program was implemented as a friendly Graphical User Interface (GUI) of MATLAB R2022a.
 Hardware control is implemented through LabVIEW 2017.
-We used a Dell Precision 5820 Tower equipped with the operating system Windows 10 Pro, an Intel(R) Core(TM) i9-10920X CPU @ 3.50GHz processor and 256 GB of installed RAM.
+We used a Dell Precision 5820 Tower equipped with the operating system Windows 10 Pro, an Intel(R) Core(TM) i9-10920X CPU @ 3.50GHz processor and 256 GB installed RAM.

 If this is the first time of your executing the software, please install Matlab 2022a according to https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html.